Country dossier

 The supervising regulator is the Ministry of e-Government (Министерство на електронното управление, MeU) — the dedicated ministry carved out of the Ministry of Transport, Information Technology and Communications in June 2022.
 Before the MeU's creation, the supervisory role sat with the State Agency for E-Governance (Държавна агенция "Електронно управление", DAEU), and the institutional handover took most of 2023 to operationalise.
 The MeU now runs the periodic monitoring rounds required by Commission Decision (EU) 2018/1523 (the methodology decision), publishing simplified-scan and in-depth-scan results into the national accessibility-statement registry.

-Private-sector accessibility: the EAA path via ZHU
+Private-sector accessibility: the EAA path via the 2025 Accessibility Act

-The EAA-amended ZHU covers the directive's full product and service scope:
+ZIDPU covers the directive's full product and service scope:

 - Products: computer hardware and operating systems, self-service terminals (ATMs, ticket machines, check-in kiosks), consumer terminal equipment with interactive computing capability used to access audiovisual media services, consumer terminal equipment used for electronic communications services, and e-readers.